(Lecture 4 - Streamflow analysis)

 Making Sense of Streamflow Data

 The first step in any hydrologic data analysis project is to gather the data and relevant background information on your catchment of interest.
-In Western Australia the WIR website contains all of the data and information you need, and we will use this in our future assignments.
+In Western Australia the WIR website contains all of the data and information you need, and we have used this previously (Exercise 3).
 All states/countries have something similar; the USA has one of the best examples through the USGS NWIS website.

 If you click the site information button, enter your gauge name or number, and browse the available datasets for your river.
 For this analysis, you will need daily discharge data, peak streamflow, and the annual water data report.
 Other datasets may also be helpful for understanding the hydrologic behavior of your river.